 Brad is a frequent speaker and writer who has contributed regularly to Above the Law and Legaltech News.
 Before consulting clients in the legal industry, he was among a small team that launched Corporate Legal Times (now Inside Counsel), the first publication directed to in-house counsel.
 He subsequently led a management buyout of the media company behind the publication and served as its chief executive.

 Brad is a fellow in the College of Law Practice Management, an invitation-only organization of judges, lawyers, academics and others dedicated to excellence in law practice management.
-He received his B.A. from the University of Chicago.
+He is a graduate of the University of Chicago.

 847 256 5298